donalmurtagh/runtime-datasources/README.md

 Grails plugin that enables an application to add or remove JDBC datasources at runtime, and provides convenience methods for executing SQL statements against these datasources

+## Versions

+Versions of this plugin that are compatible with Grails 2.X are on the master branch.
+Grails 3.X compatible versions are on the grails3 branch.
+The first Grails 3 compatible version is `0.2-grails3`.

 ## Limitations